-Question: I have an employee who has some productivity and behavior problems.
-I've put off dealing with it because I thought the problems would resolve themselves.
-But now the rest of the people on my staff have begun to feel resentful.
-What should I do?
+So you have an employee who has some productivity and behavior problems.
+You've put off dealing with it because you thought the problems would resolve themselves.
+But now the rest of the people on your staff have begun to feel resentful.
+What should you do?

 For these reasons, it's important that you take action with an employee who is exhibiting problems with productivity and behavior as soon as you detect there is a problem.
 Here are some of the best ways to approach this tricky issue.